 GATEWAY’S XANAX® DRUG ADDICTION TREATMENT CENTERS IN ILLINOIS

-At Gateway, we take a patient-centered approach to care.
+At Gateway, we take a patient-centered approach to care and developing a Xanax® addiction recovery plan.
 Initiatives like the following help our patients succeed in recovery:

 - Personalized care plans: We work with every patient to develop a treatment plan that targets their needs.
 During an intake appointment, we welcome the patient’s input on their recovery.